-The JCFS Therapeutic Yeshiva Program is a unique therapeutic Jewish day school for students in Kindergarten through 8th grade with emotional and behavioral disorders who are committed to their ongoing Jewish studies.
-We also make accommodations to meet the needs of high school aged students within our secular program.
+The Yeshiva Program is a unique therapeutic Jewish day school for students in Kindergarten through 12th grade with emotional and behavioral disorders who are committed to their ongoing Jewish studies.

 The Yeshiva Program is designed to meet the needs of a varied population.
 Yeshiva students live in their own homes and attend school with the involvement and approval of their home school districts.